zero-to-mastery/Coding_Challenge-3/README.md

 # Coding_Challenge-3
-Build a Voice Recognition Website using IBM Watson!
+Build a Speech Recognition Website using IBM Watson!

 ## Coding Challenge Submissions
 The wonderful submissions from some of the Zero-to-Mastery students on the third coding challenge.
 We have included their slack handle names if you want to say hi to them on our slack community: